 Just as with your diagnosis, and regardless of which treatment option you choose, you may experience new or difficult feelings about your situation.
 This is normal.
 Living with prostate cancer can affect the way you view yourself and it can affect your interactions with the world around you.
 As always, it’s important to check in with yourself and seek help from your team of doctors, friends and family.
 Many patients choose to proactively attend support groups with other patients, or begin working with a mental health practitioner.
 Others feel more comfortable connecting one-on-one with another prostate cancer survivor.
 Everyone is different in terms of what he needs and how these needs can best be met.
 The most important thing is to think about yourself carefully and reach out in ways that will work for you.
 Check with the hospital or cancer center where you received treatment for referrals to counseling services, often free, for patients living with prostate cancer.

-For more detailed information on mental health, get the guide: The Science of Living Well, Beyond Cancer.
+For more detailed information on mental health and managing stress, get the guide: The Science of Living Well, Beyond Cancer.